Shaping Expectations:

 The freelancer cannot guarantee successful

-factors beyond the writer's control, results weren't what you'd hoped.
+factors beyond the writer's control, results aren't what you'd hoped for or expected.

 |